earlygrey/simple-graphs/README.md

 Simple graphs is a java library containing basic graph data structures and algorithms.

-It has two types of graph data structures - representing undirected and directed graphs, both weighted.
-Each of these provide methods for adding and removing vertices and edges, accessing collections of vertices and edges.
+It has two types of graph data structures representing weighted undirected and directed graphs.
+Each of these provides methods for adding and removing vertices and edges, and accessing collections of its vertices and edges.

 Algorithms implemented are:
 - [breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search)